AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 For more details and to obtain the un-minified pre-hiding snippet, please see [the Adobe Target extension with an asynchronous deployment​](https://docs.adobelaunch.com/extension-reference/web/adobe-target-extension#adobe-target-extension-with-an-asynchronous-deployment.)

 ## Add the Target Extension

+The Adobe Target extension supports client-side implementations using Target's JavaScript SDK for the modern web, at.js.
+Customers still using Target's older library, mbox.js, [should upgrade to at.js](https://marketing.adobe.com/resources/help/en_US/target/ov2/t_target-migrate-atjs.html) in order to use Launch.

 The Target extension consists of two main parts: